Title 1 Resources

 READING

-- Kindergarten students will meet reading expectations (Proficient) on iReady & GKids Assessment.
+• Kindergarten students will meet reading expectations (Proficient) on Amira & GKids Assessments.

 MATH

-- Kindergarten students will meet math expectations (Proficient) on iReady & GKids Assessment.
+• Kindergarten students will meet math expectations (Proficient) on MAP & GKids Assessments.

 COMMUNICATION ABOUT STUDENT LEARNING:

 is committed to frequent two-way communication with families about children’s learning.
-Some of the ways you can expect us to reach you are:
+Sways you can expect us to reach you are:

 School Communication Tools